benjaminrickels/Flametrace/README.md

 # Flametrace

-Flametrace can generate per-core thread and function exectution flamegraph SVGs, a thread activity SVG, and runtime statistics from a gem5 `Trace.txt` file.
+Flametrace can generate per-core thread and function exectution flamegraph SVGs, an SVG thread activity diagram, and runtime statistics from a gem5 `Trace.txt` file.

 ## Prerequisites and Dependencies